In 2019 (after blogging for a whole year and releasing 2 eBooks), I decided to write and sell my 3rd eBook on my own blog.

 This is the best way to grow.

-By drawing every single day for my blog and my clients and watching tons of Skillshare Classes (you can take my free coupon here), I was able to improve my art skills tremendously.
+By drawing every single day for my blog and my clients and watching tons of Online Classes (you can check out some neat classes here), I was able to improve my art skills tremendously.
 If you’re interested, you can also read all the lessons I learned as an Illustrator.

 Focus on your strengths – your specialty.
 And build the confidence to not only write an eBook but to market it.

 I was very scared of selling when I first started building my Online Business.
 I used to be terrified to send an email asking for the sale, thinking my readers would find me too pushy.
 But here’s the thing, grasshopper: